RobbieCoombs/Drive_Security/README.md

-# Google Drive Integrity
-A Google Apps Script for centrally managing a Google Drive directory structure.

 ## What does this do?
 Essentially this script can do 2 things:
 * 1: Transfer an entire directory (including any and all files and subfolders no matter how deep) to an admin account for safe keeping.
 The owners of a resource will still retain edit access, likewise other users with their existing access.